Accomplishments

 Fostering Regional Coordinated Vegetation Management for the Truckee River

-Through this work, we’re achieved our 60% design goal for our riverbank repair project at Brodhead Park - laying the groundwork to replant the eroded southern riverbank in Reno’s urban core, from the west end of Brodhead Park to the Wells overpass, with a vibrant, healthy native plant ecosystem and paths for residents and visitors to access the water’s edge.
-Thanks to a 2023 grant from the Regional Transportation Commission and Nevada Department of Transportation, we'll be able to complete this work.
+Broadhead Park: We’ve achieved our 100% admin design goal - laying the groundwork to replant the eroded southern riverbank in Reno’s urban core with a vibrant, healthy native plant ecosystem and paths for residents and visitors to access the water’s edge.

-In downtown Reno, urban disadvantaged communities lack access to shady outdoor public spaces – and we’re working to change just that!
-Through our efforts, we’ll cooling the river trail pavement, increase enjoyment of public spaces, and create a healthier living environment, both for Northern Nevada families and local wildlife.
+In downtown Reno, many urban communities along the river lack access to shady outdoor public spaces.
+We recognize it’s time for a change.
+Through our efforts, we’ll cool the river trail pavement, increase enjoyment of public spaces, and create a healthier living environment along the river, both for Northern Nevada families and local wildlife.

-Just as importantly, we’re pairing our restorative efforts with workforce development, building a job-training program for the members of our community who need it most.
-In 2024, we began training individuals facing barriers to employment in tree care, urban and community forestry, and biodiversity as they reestablish native trees
+Just as importantly, we’re pairing our restorative vegetation management efforts with workforce development, building a job-training program for the members of our community who need it most.
+In 2024, we began training individuals facing barriers to employment in tree care, urban and community forestry, and biodiversity as they reestablish native trees.

 Our 5-person crew is busy removing invasives and cleaning up the Truckee’s riverbanks along the 2-mile stretch of the Truckee River from Lake Street to Galletti Way, thanks to the support from Nevada Division of Forestry, the City of Reno, and the Reno Initiative for Shelter and Equality.